To The Mum Who is Nervous About Going to a Baby Class

 Even if the worst happens and you forget something, turn up late or you go out wearing your slippers, the people who actually understand these challenges more than anyone else are other new parents, and baby class leaders, who work with them every day.
 With this in mind, a baby class is the most supportive place you could be.

-2) What if my baby cries? (or needs changing or feeding)
+2) What if my baby cries? (or needs changing, feeding, or even sleeps!)

 This is a huge concern to so many.
 Babies are rarely predictable and it can make you feel very anxious when your baby cries and you can’t seem to quieten them down.
 It can feel daunting enough in your own home and so the idea of being in an enclosed space can be very worrying.